Reranking partisan animosity in algorithmic social media feeds alters affective polarization: Results

 \section{Results}

-We recruited participants from two online survey platforms, CloudResearch and Bovitz-Forthright~\cite{stagnaro2024representativeness}.
-We targeted participants who use X, are 18 or older, reside in the United States, and self-identify as either Democrats or Republicans \Appref{sup:participants}.
-After obtaining informed consent, participants installed our web extension.
-To ensure the participants had enough political content, we used a pre-screening task to filter for users whose ``For You'' feeds contained at least 5\% of posts related to politics or social issues.
+We recruited participants from two online survey platforms, CloudResearch and Bovitz~\cite{stagnaro2024representativeness}.
+We targeted participants who used X, were 18 or older, resided in the United States, and self-identified as either Democrats or Republicans \Appref{sup:participants}.
+After giving informed consent, participants installed our web extension.
+To ensure the participants had enough political content, we used a pre-screening task to filter for users whose ``For you'' feeds contained at least 5\% of posts related to politics or social issues, retaining 73.4\% of the screened participants.
 The participants were recruited during the U.S. election season, between July 7th and August 14th, 2024, and instructed to use X daily only from the web interface.

-We preregistered a target of at least 1,100 participants to complete the full study, broken down as 500 in the Increased Exposure experiment and 600 in the Reduced Exposure experiment based on power analyses performed on pilot studies.
-Toward this goal, a total of 1,662 participants completed the initial survey and qualified for inclusion in the study (\Figref{fig:study_flow}).
-Participants were randomly assigned to either the Increased or Reduced Exposure group until the preregistered experiment-specific quotas were reached~\cite{piccardi_saveski_jia_hancock_tsai_bernstein_2024}.
-Of the qualified participants, N=1,256 completed the full study by responding to follow-up surveys the day after the end of the study: 727 in the Reduced Exposure experiment and 529 in the Increased Exposure experiment.
-Both treatment and control groups were well balanced across covariates, and there was no evidence of selective attrition between conditions \Secref{sec:experimental-design}.
+We preregistered a target of at least 1,100 participants to complete the full study (600 in the Reduced Exposure experiment; 500 in the Increased Exposure experiment) based on power analyses performed on pilot studies~\cite{piccardi2024feedrankings}.
+Toward this goal, a total of 1,662 participants completed the initial survey and qualified for inclusion in the study.
+Participants were randomly assigned to either the Reduced or Increased Exposure experiment until the preregistered experiment-specific quotas were reached.
+Of the qualified participants, N=1,256 completed the full study by responding to a follow-up survey at the end of the experiment: 727 in the Reduced Exposure experiment and 529 in the Increased Exposure experiment (\Figref{fig:study_flow} shows the participant recruitment funnel).
+Both treatment and control groups were well balanced across covariates, and there was no evidence of differential attrition between conditions \Appref{sec:experimental-design}.
+To maintain a consistent sample across the post-experiment and in-feed analyses, the reported treatment effects are based on participants who completed both the post-experiment survey and at least one in-feed survey for the corresponding outcome (N = 1,090).
+The results are similar when the full population is considered (Appendix \ref{sup:regression_tables} and \ref{sup:emotions_regression_tables}).